-- 1. For large incidents involving multiple organizations, a Joint Information System (JIS) should be implemented.
-The need for a JIS is identified by the AHJ, the BOCC, CCSO,OEM and/or the EOC.
-A JIS is an information network of Public Information Officers (PIOs) and support staff working together to deliver accurate and timely information to the public.
-The JIS integrates incident information and public affairs into a cohesive organization designed to provide consistent, coordinated, accurate, accessible, timely, and complete information during crisis or incident operations. - 2.
-The mission of the JIS is to provide a structure and system for developing and delivering coordinated interagency messages; developing, recommending, and executing public information plans and strategies; and controlling inaccurate information that could undermine the incident response and recovery efforts. - 3.
+- 1. For large incidents involving multiple organizations, a Joint Information System (JIS) may be implemented.
+The need for a JIS is identified by the AHJ, the BoCC, CCSO, and the EOC.
+A JIS is an information network of Public Information Officers (PIO) and support staff working together to deliver accurate and timely information to the public.
+The JIS integrates incident information and public affairs into a cohesive organization designed to provide consistent, coordinated, accurate, accessible, timely and complete information during crisis or incident operations. - 2.
+The mission of the JIS is to provide a structure and system for developing and delivering coordinated interagency messages; developing, recommending and executing public information plans and strategies; and controlling inaccurate information that could undermine the incident response and recovery efforts. - 3.
 A JIS is a cooperative effort and mirrors the Incident Command System which utilizes a unified command structure when responsibilities are shared.
 Each agency involved in a JIS retains their autonomy and continues to speak for itself. - 4.
-Multiple public information units may exist within Custer County government.
-The County Public Information Office and the Sheriff's Office Public Information Office work in a unified support structure when there are cross jurisdictional responsibilities; they integrate incident information and public affairs into a cohesive format to provide consistent, coordinated, accurate, accessible, timely, and complete information during crisis or incident operations. - 5.
-For an all-hazards incident, under the direction of the BOCC, the County Public Information Officer coordinates the information from the public information units within Human Services, Public Health, and Road and Bridge County PIO is the lead for the Joint Information System making one message among all involved agencies.
+Multiple public information units exist within Custer County government.
+The County Public Information Office and the Sheriff's Office Public Information Office work in a unified support structure when there are cross jurisdictional responsibilities; they integrate incident information and public affairs into a cohesive format to provide consistent, coordinated, accurate, accessible, timely and complete information during crisis or incident operations. - 5.
+For an all-hazards incident, under the direction of the BoCC, the County Public Information Officer coordinates the information from the public information units within Human Services, Public Health, and Road and Bridge.

-M. Advisory Council

-Custer Emergency Services/Local Emergency Planning Committee
+M. Advisory Committee - Custer Emergency Services/Local Emergency Preparedness Committee